Froggies/Skimbo/README.rst

 Skimbo
 =====

-This app was created during the _Typesafe contest app http://blog.typesafe.com/typesafe-developer-contest with [Play2](https://github.com/playframework/play20/)
+This app was created during the Typesafe_ contest app with Play2_.

 -----